Machine100/Maze/README.md

 # Maze

+This project is live at endpoint http://mmaazzee.s3-website-us-east-1.amazonaws.com

 Generates a maze using the recursive backtracker algorithm.
 Allows a player to then traverse the maze.

-http://mmaazzee.s3-website-us-east-1.amazonaws.com is a live endpoint to play the maze.

 A Typescript project in the Angular framework.